0xcryptochica/cadence-bootcamp-quest-submissions/chapter3/ch3-d1.md

 }
 ```
-The type of this resource is _Jacob._
+The type of this resource is @Jacob.

 #### 6. Let's play the "I Spy" game from when we were kids.
 I Spy 4 things wrong with this code.
 Please fix them.
 ```Cadence